shahed21/CMakeBB/readme.md

 ### Tests
 The `tests` folder already had the tests for `sampleadder` in the file `sampleadder_tests.cpp`.
 We have to create the tests for the `samplecombinatorics` in the file called `./tests/samplecombinatorics_tests.cpp`.

+## Installation
+Installation of released software allows the executables, libraries and header files to be accessible system wide on the computer by the user.
+In this section below we explain how CMake is used to install this project and its dependencies onto the system.

+### CMake Options
+Three CMake options were added for installation purposes.
+They are listed and explained below.

+    option(ENABLE_SAMPLE_ADDER_INSTALL "Sample Adder Library Install Enabled."
+ON) option(ENABLE_SAMPLE_COMBINATORICS_INSTALL "Sample Combinatorics Library Install Enabled."
+ON) option(ENABLE_PROJECT_INSTALL "Project Install Enabled."
+ON)

+The first two are used for installing the libraries.
+The last one is used to install project executables.
+These are defined in `./CMakeLists.txt`.

+### Library Install Commands
+We are just going to show `sampleadder` installation changes, as `samplecombinatorics` has very similar changes.
+The `./lib/sampleadder/CMakeLists.txt` before the update looked like this.

+    if(ENABLE_SAMPLE_BUILD)
+        if(ENABLE_SAMPLE_ADDER_BUILD)
+            add_library(sampleadder sampleadder.cpp)
+            target_include_directories(sampleadder
+                PUBLIC "${PROJECT_BINARY_DIR}/inc/"
+            )
+        endif()
+    endif()

+After the installation changes for `sampleadder` library, the `./lib/sampleadder/CMakeLists.txt` file looks as follows.

+    if(ENABLE_SAMPLE_BUILD)
+        if(ENABLE_SAMPLE_ADDER_BUILD)
+            add_library(sampleadder sampleadder.cpp)
+            target_include_directories(sampleadder
+                PUBLIC "${PROJECT_BINARY_DIR}/inc/"
+            )
+            if(ENABLE_SAMPLE_ADDER_INSTALL)
+                install(TARGETS sampleadder
+                    DESTINATION lib)
+                install(FILES sampleadder.h
+                    DESTINATION include)
+            endif()
+        endif()
+    endif()

+The change is in the code snippet that was added as below.

+            if(ENABLE_SAMPLE_ADDER_INSTALL)
+                install(TARGETS sampleadder
+                    DESTINATION lib)
+                install(FILES sampleadder.h
+                    DESTINATION include)
+            endif()

+The first `install` command prepares cmake to copy the library files to the system `lib` folder.
+The second `install` command prepares cmake to copy the library header include files to the system `include` folder.

+As mentioned earlier, similar changes can be seen for `samplecombinatorics` library.

+### Runtime Executable Install Commands
+In the `./CMakeLists.txt`, after the `target_link_libraries` command, the following code was added for installation purposes.

+    if(ENABLE_PROJECT_INSTALL)
+        install(TARGETS ${PROJECT_NAME}
+            DESTINATION bin)
+        install(FILES "${PROJECT_BINARY_DIR}/inc/config.h"
+            DESTINATION include)

+    endif()

+This code is activated only when the `ENABLE_PROJECT_INSTALL` option is turned on.
+The first `install` command prepares cmake to copy the executable with the project name to the system `bin` folder.
+The second `install` command prepares cmake to copy the `config.h` file to the system `include` folder.

+### Script Change in `./scripts/configure.sh`
+The script had the following CMake command.

+    cmake -S $ROOTDIR -B $BUILDDIR -DENABLE_SAMPLE_BUILD=ON -DENABLE_SAMPLE_ADDER_BUILD=ON -DENABLE_SAMPLE_COMBINATORICS_BUILD=ON

+It got updated to turn the install options `ON` as follows.

+    cmake -S $ROOTDIR -B $BUILDDIR -DENABLE_SAMPLE_BUILD=ON -DENABLE_SAMPLE_ADDER_BUILD=ON -DENABLE_SAMPLE_COMBINATORICS_BUILD=ON -DENABLE_SAMPLE_ADDER_INSTALL=ON -DENABLE_SAMPLE_COMBINATORICS_INSTALL=ON -DENABLE_PROJECT_INSTALL=ON

+### Final Installation with `./scripts/install.sh`
+The `./scripts/build.sh` command only builds the project.
+But, once the build process is complete, it leaves `cmake_install.cmake` folders where installation code was found.
+These files are activated by `cmake -P` command.
+This command is added in a new file called `./scripts/install.sh`, which is shown below.

+    #!/bin/bash
+    # This script installs the project

+    source include.sh

+    cd $BUILDDIR/
+    sudo cmake -P cmake_install.cmake
+    cd $ROOTDIR/

+The `sudo` is needed as this command accesses folders which require root permissions.
+So, only a system administrator can run this command.